 1. The Kanakakunnu Palace

 Located in Thiruvananthapuram, in the vicinity of the Napier museum, the Kanakakunnu Palace is a huge royal palace with large sprawling grounds around it.
-The palace is known to have been built by the royal family in order to entertain guests while serving non vegetarian food, the royal family being vegetarian itself.
-There are a number of cultural programmes and meet ups that take place at the venue every year, including a dance festival that lasts 6 months in duration.
+The palace is known to have been built by the royal family in order to entertain guests while serving non-vegetarian food, the royal family being vegetarian itself.
+There are a number of cultural programs and meet-ups that take place at the venue every year, including a dance festival that lasts 6 months in duration.

 Kanakakunnu Palace Visiting Time: 10:00 AM – 5:00 PM on all days except Mondays.

 2. Hill Palace Kochi